 The main justification in Sen's work for a focus on capabilities is the importance of freedom.
-Several philosophers have noted that the importance of freedom justifies taking account of capabilities, but not necessarily an exclusive focus on capabilities.50 One can imagine a broader framework in which both capabilities and achieved functionings serve to describe individual situations, and are weighted according to individuals' valuations of the relative importance of opportunity and achievement.
+Classical welfare economics can indeed be criticized for being tied to the measurement of achievements (income, consumption, utility) and for being impervious to the importance of the freedom to choose.
+Several philosophers, however, have noted that the importance of freedom justifies taking account of capabilities, but not necessarily an exclusive focus on capabilities.74 One can imagine a broader framework in which both capabilities and achieved functionings serve to describe individual situations, and are weighted according to individuals' valuations of the relative importance of opportunity and achievement.
 This would come close to a variant actually proposed by Sen (1992), which considers "refined functionings", i.e., the achieved functioning vectors combined with information about the capability sets from which they are obtained.

 Another possible justification for an exclusive focus on opportunities comes from theories of justice based on personal responsibility.
-According to such theories, success or failure should be up to individuals provided they have been given suitable opportunities.51 Several authors have criticized this approach for being potentially harsh with the losers, and for embroiling distributive justice in the metaphysics of free will.52 It has also been noted that opportunities are not always well defined in a social context, because what is accessible to an individual may depend on what the others achieve.
-For instance, consumers are often momentarily rationed when others have bought all the local stock of a particular commodity.
-The
+According to such theories, success or failure should be up to individuals provided they have been given suitable opportunities.75 Several authors have criticized this approach for